-UNDRIP does not create new rights or privileges for indigenous peoples, but is a reflection of universal human rights as they pertain to indigenous peoples.
+UNDRIP does not create new rights or privileges for indigenous peoples but is a reflection of universal human rights as they pertain to indigenous peoples.
 This is a basic argument, which is emphasized by indigenous peoples and legal specialists, including the previous UN Special Rapporteur on the Rights of Indigenous Peoples, Professor James Anaya, who notes that:

 1 "Non-discrimination is at the heart of all work on human rights.
-It is a cross-cutting human rights norm that is invoked in all the international human rights treaties and provides the central theme of several international human rights conventions, such as the Convention on the Elimination of All Forms of Discrimination against Women or the Convention on the Rights of Persons with Disabilities" (Ibid, page 13).
+It is a cross-cutting human rights norm that is invoked in all the international human rights treaties and provides the central theme of several international human rights conventions, such as the Convention on the Elimination of All Forms of Discrimination against Women or the Convention on the Rights of Persons with Disabilities" ", OHCHR, 2012, Human rights indicators: a guide to measurement and implementation, p.13.